 1. National 9/11 Memorial and Museum

 A visit to the National 9/11 memorial and museum to see the spirit and resilience of the people of New York, a visit to Ground Zero at One World Trade Center is a must.
 The site of the Twin Towers has been transformed into a powerful memorial.

-Two memorial reflection pools sit at the bases of where the twin towers were with names etched into the walls.
+Two 9/11 memorial reflection pools sit at the bases of where the twin towers were with names etched into the walls.
 The pools are surrounded by skyscrapers showing how New York has rebuilt and is standing with hope rather than hate.

 Going into the 911 memorial Museum is something everyone should do.
 Inside it shows the devastation and real-life impact September 11, 2001 attacks on the United States and the World Trader Center bombings of 1993.
 We feel that it is one of those important things to do in New York regardless of whether it is your first time or not.

-A memorial like this reminds us all that these senseless acts of violence only hurt the innocent but when tragedy strikes, the best of the human race emerges.
+The 9/11 Memorial and Museum remind us all that these senseless acts of violence only hurt the innocent but when tragedy strikes, the best of the human race emerges.

-3. Empire State Building at Night
+2. Empire State Building

 Our favorite time to visit the Empire State Building is at night.
 The observation deck is open until 2 am!
 Going after midnight ensures that there are no crowds for you to fight with crowds while taking in the neon lights igniting the city skyline.
 If you do want to visit the Empire State Building during the day we recommend heading there early to avoid the lines.

 4. The Metropolitan Museum of Art

 It takes days to really experience it all, but highlights include Van Gough’s self-portrait, Dantes Inferno, ruins, a recreation of the Sistine Chapel, and an incredible Egyptian Display complete with mummies and ancient tombs.
 But you don’t have to spend days in here.
 A hour or two will give you a good appreciation for what it has to offer.

 When people say you could spend days exploring the Met, they mean it.